10 Gorilla Trekking Mistakes that will cost you Time – Money, and Extra Effort

 A Gorilla Tour Operator can do just that.
 You, equipped even with the latest Bradt Guide to Uganda and all the booking services available, the reality is that the uninitiated will make mistakes.

 One more reason to use a Gorilla Tour Operator, such as ourselves.

 5. Your Do-it-our Gorilla Safari will cost more than if you used a Gorilla Tour Operator:

-6. Not Being Informed enough about Gorilla Trekking:
+6. Not knowing enough about Gorilla Trekking:

 Most potential Trekkers do not know enough about Gorillas and Trekking.
-We strongly believe that you should know before you go – that in itself will save you time, money, frustration.
+We strongly believe that you should know before you go – that in itself will save you time, money, and frustration.

 7. Wearing the wrong Gorilla Trekking Clothing:

 We have seen everything over the years, such as trekkers wearing Flip-Flop Sandals, Tank Tops, mini-shorts, and other merely improper Gorilla Trekking wear.

 You are trekking in an ancient Rainforest, where the trails are often freshly hacked with a machete for you.
 There are nettles, thorns, thick underbrush, slippery paths, flies, and at rare times wasps.

 You are in Equatorial Africa, yet you are trekking at a higher location, in a thick forest where your best protection is suitable clothing.
 This is not a fashion show, but for your protection.